Masters of Science in exercise and sport science

 Patrick Mason

-Assistant professor (teaching) and program coordinator
+Assistant professor of teaching and program coordinator

 313-577-8295